Sunday, 17 August 2025

 Tick-Tach is a DIY project that recreates the essential functions of a timegrapher using simple, accessible parts.
 Instead of an expensive acoustic sensor, Tick-Tach relies on a 30mm piezoelectric microphone to detect the faint vibrations of a watch.
 The weak signal is amplified with a transistor-based preamp before being processed into meaningful timing data.

 Unlike commercial probes, Tick-Tach’s electronics are housed in a custom 3D-printed enclosure.
 The case (shown above) is designed with a circular recess for the watch to rest on, a cavity for the 30mm piezo sensor, a neatly integrated preamp board, and a headphone-style jack for easy connection.
-A small toggle switch adds convenience.
 A hair bobble is integrated into the case to retain the watch when rotating, during different position tests.

 Tick-Tach is also software compatible, working with the open-source “tg-timer”, "PC Timer Machine" application on PC and the "Watch Accuracy Meter" app on Android (with a TRRS adapter jack to split to Mic/Headphones).
 This allows users to visualise live waveforms, track performance, and adjust their watches using the platform they prefer.